ajeanmahoney/diff-examples/displayref-diffs.md

 Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the Oblivious Relay resource.
 However, the content of requests might be used by a server to correlate requests.
-Cookies {{COOKIES}} are the most obvious feature that might be used to correlate requests, but any identity information and authentication credentials might have the same effect.
+Cookies {{RFC6265}} are the most obvious feature that might be used to correlate requests, but any identity information and authentication credentials might have the same effect.
 Clients also need to treat information learned from responses with similar care when constructing